Powered Air Purification Respirator

 - Do not use compressed air or a vacuum to clean the interior of the fan/blower.

-- Use caution cleaning around the battery pack connector pins where the battery seats on the bottom of the motor/blower unit.
+- Use caution cleaning near the battery pack connector pins near the bottom of the motor/blower unit.
 Ensure this area and pins are thoroughly dry before next use or storage.

-- Clean outer surfaces of the PAPR assembly and battery pack with a clean soft cloth lightly dampened with warm ~43°C (110°F) water containing a mild pH neutral (pH 6-8) detergent.
-Do not immerse the fan/blower or battery pack during cleaning.
+- Clean outer surfaces of the PAPR assembly and battery pack with a clean soft cloth lightly dampened with warm water containing a mild pH neutral (pH 6-8) detergent.

-- Wipe the outer surfaces of the fan/blower assembly and battery pack with a clean soft cloth lightly dampened with one of the noted EPA-registered disinfectant cleaners.
-Follow the user instructions for the selected disinfectant.
-Do not soak the fan/blower assembly or battery pack.
+- Wipe outer surfaces of the fan/blower assembly and battery pack with a clean soft cloth lightly dampened with one of the noted EPA-registered disinfectant cleaners but do not allow water into the fan/blower assembly or battery pack.

-- Wipe all outer surfaces with a clean soft cloth dampened with clean warm ~43°C (110°F) water.
+- Wipe all outer surfaces with a clean soft cloth dampened with clean warm water.

-- If the fan or battery cannot be properly cleaned, stop using the PAPR.
+- If the battery cannot be properly cleaned, stop using the PAPR.

 Headgear Assembly, Breathing Tube/Hose, and Shoulder Harnesses